cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

 ## Documentation

-Cyberark Secrets Provider for Kubernetes documentation can be found [here](https://www.docs.conjur.org/Latest/en/Content/Integrations/Kubernetes_deployApplicationsConjur-k8s-Secrets.htm)
+The full documentation for the Cyberark Secrets Provider for Kubernetes can be found [here](https://www.docs.conjur.org/Latest/en/Content/Integrations/Kubernetes_deployApplicationsConjur-k8s-Secrets.htm)

 ### Get up and running

 Before you can start contributing to the CyberArk Secrets Provider for Kubernetes project, you must first setup your environment.

-See [here](https://www.docs.conjur.org/Latest/en/Content/Integrations/Kubernetes_deployApplicationsConjur-k8s-Secrets.htm) for detailed directions on how to do so.
+For detailed setup instructions, see [CyberArk Secrets Provider for Kubernetes Secrets](https://www.docs.conjur.org/Latest/en/Content/Integrations/Kubernetes_deployApplicationsConjur-k8s-Secrets.htm).

 ## Contributing

 ### Contributing workflow

-1. Search our [open issues](https://github.com/cyberark/cyberark-secrets-provider-for-k8s/issues) in GitHub to find out what has been planned
+1. Search our [open issues](https://github.com/cyberark/cyberark-secrets-provider-for-k8s/issues) in GitHub to see what features are planned.
-1. Select an existing issue or open an issue to propose changes or fixes
+1. Select an existing issue or open a new issue to propose changes or fixes.
-1. Add the `implementing` label to the issue as you begin to work on it
+1. Add the `implementing` label to the issue that you open or modify.
-1. Run [existing tests](#testing) and ensuring they pass
+1. Run [existing tests](#testing) locally and ensure they pass.
-1. Add your changes to your branch and ensure your additions are accompanied by appropriate tests and that they pass
+1. Create a branch and add your changes.
+Include appropriate tests and ensure that they pass.
-1. Submit a pull request, linking the issue in the description (e.g. Connected to #123)
+1. Submit a pull request, linking the issue in the description (e.g. Connected to #123).
-1. Add the `implemented` label to the issue, and ask a Cyberark engineer to review and merge your code
+1. Add the `implemented` label to the issue and request that a Cyberark engineer reviews and merges your code.

-From here your pull request will be reviewed and once you've responded to all feedback it will be merged into the project.
+From here your pull request is reviewed.
+Once you have implemented all reviewer feedback, your code is merged into the project.
 Congratulations, you're a contributor!

 ### Testing